bryankeller/BLKFlexibleHeightBar/README.md

 ## How do I install it?
 ### CocoaPods Installation
-1. Add `pod 'BLKFlexibleHeightBar'` to your project's Podfile
+1. Add `pod 'BLKFlexibleHeightBar'` to your project's Podfile.
-2. Run `pod install`
+2. Run `pod install`.

 ### Manual Installation
 1. Clone this repo or click "Download ZIP" on the side.